Be All that You Can Be – or Just Be

 Golf and life

-Golf may be the ultimate sport that highlights this issue.
+Golf is one sport that highlights this issue.
 David Elaimy, is a performance coach who teaches our fellows performance concepts to be utilized in surgery.
 He pointed out that at the end of a round of golf that 80% of golfers are unhappy with their game – because of the score.
 It personally took me years to get past the score but my biggest accomplishment in golf is truly enjoying being outside with my friends and seeing how well I can do.
 I do not have the time to drop my handicap but it no longer makes sense to me to spend any part of my free time being frustrated about a score.
 It is just a story.

 A life-changing moment on the golf course

-Here is a letter from one of my administrative colleagues who I really enjoy working with.
+Here is a letter from one of my administrative colleagues who I really enjoyed working with.
 He had read my post, The Tale of Two Golf Holes.
 The joy of my second hole-in-one had been completely wiped out by my frustration.
 It was one of the most enlightening moments of my life.

 Dear Dave,